 Most women expect that menopause will hit in their late early to late 50s.
 While this is a common rule of thumb, every rule is made to be broken.
 Early menopause can hit in the 20s, 30s, or early 40s and take a woman by surprise.
 Menopause symptoms are associated with egg stores in the body.
 When egg supplies near an end, no matter the age of the woman, menopause symptoms will start.

 Symptoms of early menopause

 The symptoms of early menopause are identical to those of natural menopause.
-Women will often start missing periods here and there and expect, if the situation is right, they are pregnant.
+Women will often start missing periods here and there.
+Some may expect, if the situation is right, that they are pregnant.
 Pregnancy tests will come back negative and a menstrual cycle may come naturally or via contraception controlled cycles.

 Mood swings, vaginal dryness, and loss of libido are also common symptoms, but age often supersedes even the vaguest idea of menopause.
 When menstrual cycles stop, women typically wait a few cycles and then seek help from a gynecologist who will diagnose early menopause.
 Diagnosis typically includes a detailed history and blood tests to measure estradiol, or estrogen, levels in the blood.
 Levels below 36 could mean early menopause.